ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * The auxiliary variable is well correlated (a good predictor) with the target variable
 * The auxiliary variable is populated for every contributor when performing construction imputation
-* Matched pairs must comprise of clean, respondent non-zero (unless necessary) data for both the target and predictive period and within the same imputation class
+* Matched pairs must comprise of clean, respondent non-zero data for both the target and predictive period and within the same imputation class

 ## 5.0 Method Input and Output